jknguyen2003/jknguyen2003.github.io/essays/javascriptEssay.md

 read potentially, but I prefer the classic way to do it.
   Concerning the WODs, I do think they're useful, but only doing one a week I feel like is not sufficient practice.
 Hopefully, there's a resource to do many WOD's in a row because the WOD's do not take more than a couple of minutes to complete for the most part.
+(Note from me from the future, the WODS do get harder and there are TA WODS D:)
   For this class, I really enjoy the aspect of knowing that what I'm learning right now will be relevant to be in the future for my job because I'm looking for a job in software engineering.
 Hopefully, I get to learn all the skills I need to be succesful and to stand out from other